fparpas/Azure-Container-Apps-Hackathon/Student/Challenge-07.md

 - Files written to this storage are only visible to processes running in the current container.

 #### Replica-scoped storage
 You can mount an ephemeral, temporary volume that is equivalent to EmptyDir (empty directory) in Kubernetes.
 This storage is scoped to a single replica.

+Replica-scoped storage has the following characteristics:
 - Files are persisted for the lifetime of the replica.
 If a container in a replica restarts, the files in the volume remain.
 - Any init or app containers in the replica can mount the same volume.
 - A container can mount multiple EmptyDir volumes.